katjad/javascript101-handbook/best_practices.md

 ## KISS
 Keep it simple, stupid.

+> Simplicity is prerequisite for reliability.

+        — Edsger W. Dijkstra

 ## DRY
 [Don't repeat yourself!](https://en.wikipedia.org/wiki/Don't_repeat_yourself)  If you find yourself writing the same code more than twice, break it out into a function.